Complete List of Mountain Passes in India and Himalayas

 Sasser Pass: Sasser Pass is situated at an elevation of 5,411 meters or 17,753 feet in the Ladakh region.
 The Sasser Pass connects the Nubra Valley to the Shyok Valley.
 Sasser Pass lies 37Km South of Siachen Glacier.

-- Chang La: Chang La Pass is at an elevation of 5,360 meters or 17,590 feet in Ladakh Region of Jammu & Kashmir.
+Chang La: Chang La Pass is at an elevation of 5,360 meters or 17,590 feet in Ladakh Region of Jammu & Kashmir.
 Chang La Pass lies on Karu-Pangong Road while traversing from Leh to Pangong Lake.
 The word Chang La means “Pass towards the South” and it is situated at 80Km from Leh.
-The temperature at Chang La falls as low as -40°C and therefore Defence Research and Development Organisation (DRDO) has established a research station here which is world’s highest research station.
+The temperature at Chang La falls as low as -40°C and therefore Defence Research and Development Organisation (DRDO) has established a research station here which is the world’s highest research station.

 Khardung La: Khardung la pass is an important pass for India and it lies at an elevation of 5,359 meters or 17,582 feet.
-It is through the Khardung La Pass that Indian Army forwards supplies to Siachen Glacier.
-Khardung La Pass is falsely claimed as the “Highest Motorable Pass in World” but there is another motorable pass both in India and world which are higher than Khardung La Pass.
+It is through the Khardung La Pass that the Indian Army forwards supplies to Siachen Glacier.
+Khardung La Pass is falsely claimed as the “Highest Motorable Pass in World” but there is another motorable pass both in India and the world which are higher than Khardung La Pass.
 Khardung La pass is 40Km from Leh and 75Km from Diskit.

 Fotu La: Fotu La Pass is at an elevation of 4,108 meters (13,478 feet) and lies on Srinagar-Leh highway.
 It is the highest pass that lies on Srinagar-Leh Highway and Leh City is 120Km from Fotu La Pass.
 Famous Lamayuru Monastery is only 15Km from Fotu La while Namika La Pass is approximately 35Km from Fotu La.

-- Pensi La: Pensi La Pass is at an elevation of 4,400 meters or 14,436 feet and it is also known as the Gateway to Zanskar Valley.
+Pensi La: Pensi La Pass is at an elevation of 4,400 meters or 14,436 feet and it is also known as the Gateway to Zanskar Valley.
 Pensi La pass connects Suru Valley to the Zanskar Valley in Jammu & Kashmir.
-Drang-Drung Glacier which is one of the largest glaciers in Ladakh region lies closer to Pensi La pass.
+Drang-Drung Glacier which is one of the largest glaciers in the Ladakh region lies closer to Pensi La pass.
 Rangdum Monastery is only 25 Km from Pensi La pass.